The Classic Model

 The University of Vermont is nestled between the beautiful Green Mountains and the shores of Lake Champlain, and it is home to nearly 13,000 students.
-Burlington is not only the birthplace of Ben and Jerry’s.
-It was also named by Barna as the second most post-Christian city in America.
+Burlington is not only the birthplace of Ben and Jerry’s, but it was also named by Barna as the second most post-Christian city in America.
 Vermont is consistently ranked as the least churched and least religious state in the nation.
 Northern New England is home to more than 90 universities and colleges, yet fewer than 25 have any Christian ministry presence.

 UVM’s CMIT program will challenge you through theological studies, practical ministry skill development, and character formation.
 Our goal is to prepare missional leaders to serve in the post-Christian context of New England and the Northeast.